gotson/komga-website/src/installation/configuration.md

   libraries-scan-directory-exclusions: #patterns to exclude directories from the scan
     - "#recycle" #synology NAS recycle bin
     - "@eaDir"   #synology NAS index/metadata folders
-  filesystem-scanner-force-directory-modified-time: false #set to true only if newly added books in existing series are not scanned (ie Google Drive)
   remember-me:
     key: changeMe! #required to activate the remember-me auto-login via cookies
     validity: 2592000 #validity of the cookie in seconds, here 1 month